statsmodels/statsmodels/docs/source/dev/maintainer_notes.rst

     REL: Release related commit
     TST: Change to a test, adding a test.
 Only used if not directly related to a bug.
     REF: Refactoring changes

-..
-Notes: vbench is not currently available and it is unclear whether it will return
-.. vbench
-.. ------
-..
-..
-See :ref:`vbenchdoc` notes for working with the `statsmodels vbench suite <https://www.statsmodels.org/vbench>`_.
-The github repository is available `here <https://github.com/statsmodels/vbench>`_.